 It is, of course, important to check if there is any audio delay and adjust the audio levels accordingly in OBS.
 Alternatively, you can plug the wired microphone or the wireless microphone receiver directly to your computer, to the microphone (mic) port, and add an audio source in OBS.
 Again, you have to check if there is any delay and adjust the audio levels accordingly.

 Checking the audio mix and adding filters is highly recommended.
-Firstly, you may not want to be monitoring the audio from video camera feed.
-Secondly, you may want to check the that the audio from that feed does not make it difficult to hear the audio from PS5 feed.
-Thirdly, you may want to add filters.
+Firstly, you may not want to be monitoring the audio from video camera feed while you are playing.
+Secondly, but if you do want that, you may want to check the that the audio from that feed does not make it difficult to hear the audio from PS5 feed.
+Thirdly, monitoring or not, you may want to add filters.
 For example, a high-pass filter can be useful, because it allows you to get rid of low-frequency background noise, such as humming of computer fans.
 Using a separate microphone or microphones does, of course, also mitigate such audio issues, but this does add layers and layers of complexity and extra costs to the final mix.

 It is also highly recommended that the webcam or video camera footage is properly lit.
 I would not use the room lighting as, coming from above, it tends to casts shadows on one’s face.
 Instead, I would place two light sources, such as LED panels, one to each side of the screen that is used to play games on your PS5.
 They can be mounted on separate floor stands or on table stands, depending on what the screen is mounted on and how floor space there is.